 Costs involved in owning a property on a private road

-As mentioned, private road owners (also called frontagers) are responsible for maintaining the road and paying the costs associated with doing so.
+As mentioned, private road owners (also called frontagers) are responsible for maintaining the street and paying the costs associated with doing so.

 Predicting maintenance costs will depend on both how ownership is shared and the condition of the road.

-In some cases, homeowners will set up a special residents’ association or private management company to manage the road’s upkeep and maintenance on their behalf.
+In some cases, homeowners will set up a special residents’ association or private management company to manage the street’s upkeep and maintenance on their behalf.

 This usually means that you pay an annual fee to the company to cover all ongoing repairs.
 Any unused budget will be saved for major problems or returned to owners at the end of the year.